picocms/Pico/content-sample/index.md

     Template: index
     ---

 These values will be contained in the `{{ meta }}` variable in themes (see below).
-Meta headers sometimes have a special meaning: For instance, Pico not only passes through the `Date` meta header, but rather evaluates it to really "understand" when this page was created.
-This comes into play when you want to sort your pages not just alphabetically, but by date.
-Another example is the `Template` meta header: It controls what Twig template Pico uses to display this page (e.g. if you add `Template: blog`, Pico uses `blog.twig` instead of the default `index.twig`).
+Meta headers can sometimes have special functions.
+For example:

+- `Date` tells Pico when the page was created, letting you sort your pages not just alphabetically, but by date.
+Pico furthermore not only passes through the `Date` meta header, but rather evaluates it to really "understand" when this page was created.
+- `Template` controls what Twig template Pico uses to display the page.
+For example, if you add `Template: blog`, Pico uses `blog.twig` to render this page instead of the default `index.twig`.

+You can even create your own meta attributes and use them in your content or when modifying a theme.
+For example, if you create an `Order` attribute, you can set `pages_order_by_meta: Order` and `pages_order_by: meta ` in `config.yml` to sort pages in the navigation menu in a custom order.

 In an attempt to separate contents and styling, we recommend you to not use inline CSS in your Markdown files.
 You should rather add appropriate CSS classes to your theme.
 For example, you might want to add some CSS classes to your theme to rule how much of the available space a image should use (e.g. `img.small { width: 80%; }`).
 You can then use these CSS classes in your Markdown files, for example: <code>!\[Image Title\](&#37;assets_url&#37;/image.png) {.small}</code>